 The standard flatfield is illuminated by a pair of lamps via an integrating sphere.
-Each set of flatfields FLAT_ON has an associated set of FLAT_OFF frames, taken immediately before (although in principle a standard dark frame could suffice).
+Each set of flatfields FLAT\ON has an associated set of FLAT\OFF frames, taken immediately before (although in principle a standard dark frame could suffice).
 In case there are spatial non-uniformities in the flatfield, and also to take into account vignetting further upstream in the light path, an illumination correction can be performed.
 Since this is taken on sky, a dark frame is used as the corresponding OFF frame.
-The edges of the illuminated regions of the flatfields can also be used to trace the spectral curvature (see Section Error!
-Reference source not found.).
+The edges of the illuminated regions of the flatfields can also be used to trace the spectral curvature.

-The spectral curvature is measured from the flatfield.
 In order to measure the spectral curvature and calibrate KMOS while it is mounted, the edges of the illuminated regions in the flatfields will be traced.
 This provides 2 traces per slitlet.
 As a result one has to assume that the magnification as a function of wavelength is uniform across the slitlet.